George-API/Data-model/README.md

-# Schema Model: TypeScript Schema Visualization Tool
+# Data Model: TypeScript Schema Visualization Tool

 ## Overview
 This tool visually maps your codebase's core architecture—including data handling and state management—by parsing a generated TypeScript schema file.
 It provides an interactive, node-based diagram that helps developers understand complex codebases at a glance.